awconway/eicu_nitro/README.md

 ## Preprocessing

-This modelling workflow uses the tidymodels package to manage all steps of the workflow.
-All steps are included in the `_targets.R` file.
-As an example, the `base_rec` target contains the preprocessing steps for the subsequent models.
+This modelling workflow uses the tidymodels (to run the models) and targets (to store model results) packages to manage all steps of the workflow.
+All steps are included in Rmarkdown files that end in Targets.
+We will refer to these as `target markdown` files (as per the language used in the targets package).
+As an example, the `lassoTargets.Rmd` target markdown file contains the model specification and preprocessing steps used to evaluate optimal parameters for a LASSO model.
 These steps can be modified or new recipes developed instead to pass into the subsequent modelling steps.

+**If changes are made to the code chunks in a target markdown file, the file should be 'knitted' before the workflow is executed (i.e. before runnding `targets::tar_make()`).**

 ## Running the workflow after adding predictors